google/styleguide/pyguide.md

     class.

 -   Prepending a single underscore (`_`) has some support for protecting module variables and functions (linters will flag protected member access).
+Note that it is okay for unit tests to access protected constants from the modules under test.

 -   Prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class